QigongChen/QigongChen.github.io/README.md

 ### 5. Edit the `notes.yml` file

 This contains the data of your expository notes, presentation slides, posters, etc.
+It uses the same format as `publications.yml` from the previous step.

 Some data may require you to add files to the `assets/files/` directory.